tremor-rs/tremor-www/docs/guides/basics.md

 ### Wiring

-We now have all the components we need, a flow to host it all, a connector to read and write data and a pipeline to process (or pass) the data.
-With that all in place we need to wire those parts up, we can do that with `connect` in the flow.
+We now have all the components we need, a flow to host it all, a connector to read and write data, and a pipeline to process (or pass) the data.
+With that all in place, we need to wire those parts up.
+We can do that with `connect` in the flow.

 :::note
-   Connect allows connecting to different ports on connectors and pipleins, when omitted the ports default to `/out`  for the source of the connection to `/in` for the target of the connection.
-We will explore this more in a later step, for now we'll just ignore ports
+   Connect allows connecting to different ports on connectors and pipelines.
+When omitted, ports default to `/out`  for the connection's source and to `/in` for the connection's target.
+We will explore this more in a later step.
+For now, we'll ignore ports.
 :::

 ```troy